defini7/WinAudioProducer/README.md

 # WinAudioProducer
-Фреймворк для воспроизведения звука с помощью WinAPI
+Framework for playing sound using WinAPI